Camera-aware Label Refinement for Unsupervised Person Re-identification: Introduction

 \section{Introduction}

-\IEEEPARstart{P}{erson} re-identification~(Re-ID) is a task to identify a person corresponding to a given query under non-overlapping cameras~\cite{zheng2016person}.
-With the advancement of deep learning, supervised Re-ID approaches with labeled data~\cite{zhou2017point,zhou2019discriminative, luo2019bag, he2021transreid, wang2022nformer} have achieved significant performance improvement.
-Unfortunately, purely supervised methods heavily rely on a large quantity of expensive annotated data, which limits their adaptability on the practical applications.
+\IEEEPARstart{P}{erson} re-identification~(Re-ID) is a task to identify a person corresponding to a given query under disjoint cameras.~\cite{ye2021deep} With the advancement of deep learning, supervised Re-ID methods~\cite{shu2021large,he2021transreid, he2023fastreid} have achieved significant performance improvement.
+Unfortunately, purely supervised methods heavily rely on a large quantity of expensive annotated data, which limits their adaptability to practical applications.
 Recently, there has been increasing research focus on unsupervised settings to alleviate the data annotating requirements.

-Unsupervised Re-ID approaches can be broadly divided into unsupervised domain adaption (UDA) approaches and purely unsupervised learning approaches based on whether they use external annotated data~\cite{ye2021deep}.
-And the UDA line~\cite{zhai2020ad, ge2020self, bai2021unsupervised, hu2022divide} has demonstrated notable performance gains with the availability of knowledge from the source domain.
+Unsupervised Re-ID approaches can be broadly divided into unsupervised domain adaption (UDA) approaches and purely unsupervised learning approaches based on whether they use external annotated Re-ID dataset.
+The UDA line~\cite{li2021adadc,tao2021unsupervised,liu2022complementary,hu2022divide, lee2023cameradriven} has demonstrated notable performance gains with the availability of knowledge from the source domain.
 However, their performance is contingent upon the quality and reliability of the source domain.

-In this paper, we tackle the more challenging yet practical task of purely unsupervised Re-ID, where the Re-ID model is trained without any identity labels.
+In this paper, we tackle the more challenging yet practical task, purely unsupervised Re-ID, where the model is trained without any identity labels.
 Most existing unsupervised approaches adopt a certain pseudo-label-based scheme that alternates between assigning similar images with the same pseudo labels via clustering~\cite{lin2019bottom,dai2022cluster}, softened labels~\cite{lin2020unsupervised, wang2020unsupervised} or label estimation~\cite{ji2021meta}, and then the model is trained using these obtained pseudo-labels.
 Here, we adopt a two-stage clustering-based methods with a simple and flexible pipeline.